idena-network/idena-docs/docs/iip/iip-7.md

 If the pool address is validated itself, it should be considered for pool voting rights just like a regular delegator.

+Oracle voting contracts will continue to count only the last non-discriminated vote from a pool while still rewarding everyone voting.

 For the already existing pools, there will be an iteration over their delegators in order to initialize their non-discriminated delegators number.

 ### Rationale